espressif/developer-portal/content/blog/how-to-switch-between-multiple-esp32-firmware-binaries-stored-in-flash/index.md

 The ESP32 microcontroller is a versatile and powerful device, widely used in IoT and embedded applications.
 One of its advanced features is the ability to store multiple firmware images in its flash memory and switch between them.
 This capability can be leveraged for various purposes, such as testing different firmware versions, running multiple applications, or maintaining a backup firmware.

 In this article, we will explore how to use the ESP32 Graphical Bootloader to switch between multiple firmware images stored in the flash memory.
 This bootloader serves as the primary application, allowing you to select and run different firmware images.
-We will also demonstrate how each application can switch back to the bootloader, ensuring a seamless user experience.
+We will also demonstrate how each application can switch back to the bootloader.

+## How it works

+The bootloader allows the user to select an application from a graphical menu.
+Once an application is selected, the corresponding partition is chosen, and the chip reboots.
+The bootloader then switches to the newly selected application.
+During the startup of this application, there is a code segment that switches the boot partition back to the original application containing the bootloader.
+Consequently, after another restart, the original bootloader application is displayed again.
+The bootloader is using [OTA mechanism](https://docs.espressif.com/projects/esp-idf/en/stable/esp32/api-reference/system/ota.html), just the applications are already present in the flash memory.

 ## Partition Table